tud-amr/m3p2i-aip/README.md

 cd <m3p2i_aip_folder>
 conda acivate <env_name>
 ````
+You need an NVIDIA graphics card to use the GPU pipeline (default).
 You also need the following packages:
 - dash
 - pandas
 - npy_append_array
 - matplotlib

-You need an NVIDIA graphics card to use the GPU pipeline (default).
-This package has been tested in Ubuntu 2020.

-Then you are ready to test an example file:
+Then you are ready to test an example file, where you can drive the robot around with ASDW keys.

 ````bash
 cd <m3p2i_aip_folder>/examples
 python3 example_key.py
 ````
-With this script, you can drive the robot around with ASDW keys.

 ## Run the scripts